 A Note to Believers: In this and other pages on this site it is not my intention to attack any religious organization or the beliefs of anyone who is satisfied with her or his current religious experience.
-My aim as a psychotherapist with an interest in the psychology of religion is rather to reach people who, like myself, have for whatever reason found their former beliefs inadequate.
+My intent is rather to reach people who, like myself, have for whatever reason found their former beliefs inadequate.
 My own experience of shattered faith would have been much less difficult had I known that others had gone through something similar.
 It is my hope that sharing what I have learned will help make things a little easier for others who have also left a "fold" that could no longer contain them.

 As is often noted, quality of the material available on the web is extremely variable.
 While I don't necessarily agree with everything on all of the following sites, and have serious reservations about the tone of some, they offer a lot of information.
 Remember that the course of internet searching, as in "real" life, is often anything but direct.
 The internet is continually changing.
 While I try to periodically check this list, some of the following sites may no longer be active, but in surfing through the list you will likely discover other useful sources of information.
 Stay open to possibilities, follow your curiosity, and enjoy exploring!
 Be sure to explore the links that many of the sites I list provide.
 See where a search for "ex-yourgroup" takes you.
 Remember, you don't have to restrict yourself anymore!

 The anti-cult sites in particular have a wealth of information on a great many groups.
 If the group in which you are interested is not listed, try the more general sites and use a search engine to locate other sites.
 Sites about groups other than the one to which you belonged may be helpful as the similarity of experience with a restrictive group regardless of apparent differences is often quite startling, especially if you have had the notion that your group is unique.
 Most likely you will find that you are not alone after all!

 There are also links to religious/spiritual sites on my page,

 I've written essays on and